jagal1910/xray-custom-integration-demo/README.md

 ### Using ngrok to expose your server to the internet

-The server runs on port 8080, so that's the port to expose.
+The demo server runs on port 8080, so that's the port to expose.

 `ngrok http 8080`